syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows the sorting functionality in the SfDataGrid:
+The following screenshot shows the sorting functionality in the data grid:

 ![](SfDataGrid_images/SfDataGrid-Xamarin_img4.png)

 ## Tri-State sorting

-In addition to sort the data in ascending/descending order, the SfDataGrid allows to unsort the data in the original order by clicking the header again after sorting to descending order by setting the [SfDataGrid.AllowTriStateSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowTriStateSorting.html) property to `true`.
+In addition to sort the data in ascending/descending order, the SfDataGrid unsorts the data in the original order by clicking the header again after sorting to descending order by setting the [SfDataGrid.AllowTriStateSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowTriStateSorting.html) property to `true`.
 When this property is set, sorting in each column iterates through three sort states: ascending, descending, and unsort.

-To enable Tri-State sorting in the SfDataGrid, follow the code example:
+To enable tri-State sorting in the SfDataGrid, follow the code example:

 {% tabs %}
 {% highlight xaml %}